DIG-Kaust/DeepPrecs/README.md

 the aid of Deep Preconditioners: this library is implemented on top of Pytorch-Lightning (for network training) and PyLops (for physical operators).

-For more details refer to the accompanying paper: **Deep Preconditioners and their application to seismic wavefield processing -
+For more details refer to the accompanying papers: **Ravasi (2022), Deep Preconditioners and their application to seismic wavefield processing
-Ravasi M.** submitted to Frontiers in Earth Science.
+- Frontiers in Earth Science** and **Xu et al. (2022), Intelligent seismic deblending through deep preconditioner - IEEE**.

 ## Project structure
 This repository is organized as follows: